How to choose Rake for Small Rocks & Gravel

 The degree of strength of the tines and the materials they are made of should match the type of work you plan to do.
 The best quality teeth are resistant to corrosion and will not bend or break when used properly.

-The tines of a rake are the fingers on the head that actually make contact with the soil, rocks, or other materials you are trying to move.
+The tines of a rake are the fingers on the head that make contact with the soil, rocks, or other materials you are trying to move.

 Handle